What if it’s easier than you think to feel and look awesome in front of new people?

 Ideally, you’d be comfortable in the conversation, know what to say more often than not, and feel happy and connected with the other people in the group.

-You’ve probably heard before that in communication, the actual words you say only account for 7% of how other people perceive you.
+You’ve probably heard before that in communication, the words you say only account for 7% of how other people perceive you.
 The other 93% comes from a mixture of your body language, presentation, and tone of voice.

 Of that other 93%, there’s one technique you can use to eradicate most of your feeling self conscious in groups, so you can connect with people confidently.
 This technique is the answer for how to overcome self-consciousness.

 The core of this technique and finding out how to overcome self-consciousness is thinking genuinely curious and generous thoughts towards the other people in the conversation.

 This means that whatever is happening deep inside your thought-well comes “up in the bucket” of your vibe, and other people can see it on the outside.